MIERUNE/firebase-auth-cloudflare-workers-x509/README.md

 # firebase-auth-cloudflare-workers-x509

-This repository is archived as the original library has added support for X.509.
+⚠️ The original library now has support for X.509.

 ---